anvbis/trivialize/README.md

 ## Example

-Take this rather complicated regression for CVE-2020-16040 (this is very likely fuzzer output), for example.
+Take this rather complicated regression for CVE-2020-16040 (re-implemented in modern V8) which is very likely fuzzer output.

 ```js
 /* examples/cve-2020-16040/regression.js */